ePages-de/epages-docs/_posts/2017/2017-11-10-devoxx-belgium-day-2.md

 To round up this day, which again had an amazing density of valuable information to me, the devoxxians were invited to see [Blade Runner 2049](http://www.imdb.com/title/tt1856101/), which quite a lot did.
-It made it a nice evening of a very long and exhausting day, which once again was really worth visiting the devoxx.
+The movie made it a nice evening of a very long and exhausting day, which once again was really worth visiting the devoxx.